-Keahole Point Fish produced 750 tons of fish - 31% of the allowable production under its lease.
-It began to selling product in the local market to address food security issues and reduce its carbon footprint by minimizing air cargo shipments.
-Further local investments included hiring a dedicated Hawaii-based salesperson, increasing the marketing budget for Hawaii, developing a paid intern program with University of Hawaii at Hilo and purchasing its third-party processor (Kona Cold Lobster).
-Offshore, Keahole deployed automated environmental sensor and feeding capability and installed cameras to measure biomass.
+Keahole Point Fish (doing business as Blue Ocean Mariculture, the only open-ocean fin fish farm in the United States) produced 900 tons of Hawaiian Kanpachi - 38% of their current allowable yearly production under its state concession.
+The company is selling as much product as possible in the local market to address food security issues and reduce its carbon footprint by minimizing air cargo shipments.
+Further local investments included hiring two dedicated Hawaii-based salespeople, expanding walk-up sales opportunities for the local community, increasing the marketing budget for Hawaii, and developing a paid intern program with University of Hawaii at Hilo.